 Renaldo in the Land of Rocaterrania.
 Drawings, paintings, and objects from the imaginary world of Raleigh outsider artist Renaldo Kuhler.

 The Pull of the Moon: Recent Work of Barbara Lee Smith.
 Painted and stitched non-woven textiles.
-Catalog.
+Catalogue.

 Traces: Mapping a Journey in Textiles.
 Group exhibition of contemporary textiles.
-Catalog.
+Catalogue.